cwrichardson/flurdymail/README.md

 which by default spin up none); and an Amazon RDS MySQL server in the data subnet in one availability zone.

-Additionally, it creates an [Application Load Balancer] (ALB), which splits traffic across the Webmail servers and phpMyAdminServers.
+Additionally, it creates an [Application Load Balancer](ALB), which splits traffic across the Webmail servers and phpMyAdminServers.
 A single ALB is used for both web and phpMyAdmin, and traffic routing is accomplished with [host-based routing].
 To do this, you must